• COURCHEVEL GOLF CLUB • THE FLORA OF THE COURSE •

 Lamiaceae family

-Sage is an aromatic and nectar-rich plant with abundant flowering that is highly appreciated by pollinators.
+Sage is an aromatic plant rich in nectar and has a rich flowering that is highly appreciated by pollinators.

 • THE ALPINE BARTSIA •